 The guide emphasizes practical approaches for fracture analysis and problem solving.
 It also stresses fractography's value in other applications, such as routine mechanical testing and materials processing.
 As fractography is largely about pattern recognition, the guide is illustrated with 725 pictures and drawings to aid fractographers, including students, in identifying patterns.
 Additionally, it includes an extensive bibliography and a list of published case studies.

 The guide may be downloaded in Adobe Acrobat (.pdf) format at www.nist.gov/public_affairs/practiceguides/SP960-16.pdf.
-Single print copies may be obtained free-of-charge by contacting George D. Quinn, (301) 975-5765, firstname.lastname@example.org.
+Single print copies may be obtained free-of-charge by contacting George D. Quinn, (301) 975-5765, george.quinn [at] nist.gov.
 Requests for multiple copies will be reviewed on a case by case basis.